Paul Waaktaar-Savoy: Waaktaar

-In February 2014 Waaktaar-Savoy premiered a new track under the name Waaktaar through a-ha.com.
+In February 2014, Waaktaar-Savoy premiered a new track under the name Waaktaar through a-ha.com.
 The track is called "Manmade Lake".

 Waaktaar and Zoe

-In September 2016 Waaktaar-Savoy formed a new duo with singer Zoe Gnecco (daughter of Weathervane singer Jimmy Gnecco), called Waaktaar and Zoe.
-The released two singles, "Beautiful Burnout" (2016) and "Tearful Girl" (January 2018), both taken from the album "World of Trouble", released in February 2017.
+In September 2016, Waaktaar-Savoy formed a new duo with singer Zoe Gnecco (daughter of Weathervane singer Jimmy Gnecco), called Waaktaar and Zoe.
+They released two singles, "Beautiful Burnout" (2016) and "Tearful Girl" (January 2018), both taken from the album "World of Trouble", released in February 2017.

 Painting

 Waaktaar-Savoy has painted all his life.
 His trademark is not starting to paint until the canvas has been fitted with a frame.
-This trait was played upon in his debut and so far sole exhibition "Rammer" (meaning "Frames" in Norwegian) in Lillehammer, Norway in 1998.
+This trait was played upon in his debut and so far, sole exhibition "Rammer" (meaning "Frames" in Norwegian) in Lillehammer, Norway in 1998.

-Descriptions by the rest of A-ha
+Descriptions by the rest of a-ha

-Magne Furuholmen describes Waaktaar-Savoy thus: "Pål is the person who has meant most to me in my musical development and yet he’s the one person I find it most difficult to say anything sensible about.
+Magne Furuholmen describes Waaktaar-Savoy thus: "Pål is the person who has meant most to me in my musical development and yet he's the one person I find it most difficult to say anything sensible about.
 He has incredible will-power and a watchful eye, always searching for material he can use creatively.
 In a way, I have idolized Pål for years and I still depend on him to help me sort out my own ideas."

 Morten Harket describes Waaktaar-Savoy thus: "Pål has unbelievable self-discipline and is a workaholic.
 He can keep working on what appears to be the same thing over and over again.
 While I go crazy when I have to go over a song hundreds of times, he can sit with it for hours, trying to find exactly the right mix to achieve the sound he wants.
-Pål is really the driving force behind A-ha.
-He’s one of the few real artists on the pop rock scene.
+Pål is really the driving force behind a-ha.
+He's one of the few real artists on the pop rock scene.
 It's always exciting to hear what he's written."